amushtaev/gatsby-starter-netlify-cms/src/pages/blog/the-beginners-guide-to-facebook-ads-funnels.md

   - facebook-ads
 title: The Beginner’s Guide to Facebook Ads Funnels
 date: 2020-07-21
-description: Need modify desk.
+description: ""
 featuredpost: false
 featuredimage: /img/facebook-sales-funnel-featured-image.jpg
 image: /img/facebook-sales-funnel-featured-image.jpg
+tags:
+  - cross-device
+  - conversions
+  - awareness
+  - attribution
 seotitle: How to Develop the Most Effective Facebook Ads Funnel
 focuskeyphrase: facebook ads funnel
-tags:
-  - brewing
-  - chemex
+metadescription: Follow this tutorial to develop the best Facebook ads funnel for your e-commerce or brick-and-mortar business and make your ads more effective.
 ---
 <!--StartFragment-->